CyrilBonus/vcf_file_analysis/README.md

 ### 1. `read_vcf(file)`
 **Description**:
-This function reads a VCF (Variant Call Format) file, processes its content, and extracts relevant data columns for further analysis.
+This function reads a VCF file, processes its content  and extracts what's considered relevant data columns for more analyses.

 **Parameters**:
 - `file (str)`: The path to the VCF file.

 **Returns**:
-- `list`: A list of tuples containing the filename, VCF DataFrame, and VCF type ('sniffles' or 'snp').
+- `list`: A list of tuples including the filename, the VCF DataFrame, and VCF type (meaning 'sniffles' or 'snp').

 **Explanation**:
-This function opens and reads a VCF file line by line.
-It processes metadata lines, column headers, and data lines.
-For each section (defined by the metadata), it stores the relevant data in a pandas DataFrame, detects the VCF type, and appends the section to a list.
+This function opens and reads each line of a VCF file.
+It takes care of metadata lines, the column headers, and the data lines.
+For each section, it stores what's relevant in a pandas DataFrame, noticing the VCF type, and appends the section to a list.
 Finally, it returns a list of all sections in the file.

 ---